 An Australian superannuation fund is a partly compulsory pension program put in place by the Government of Australia.
 The employer contribution rate has been 9.5% since 1 July 2014, and as of 2015, was planned to increase gradually from 2021 to 12% in 2025.

-An individual can withdraw funds out of a superannuation fund when the person meets one of the conditions of release, such as retirement, terminal medical condition, or permanent incapacity.
+An individual can withdraw funds from a superannuation fund on meeting a condition of release, such as retirement, terminal medical condition, or permanent incapacity.

 Classification of Australian supers for U.S. tax purposes

-An Australian superannuation is a hybrid plan that for which the U.S. doesn’t have a parallel.
+An Australian superannuation is a hybrid plan with no clean U.S. analogue.
 It has characteristics of both a social security program and a private pension.

-Contributions to Australian superannuation funds are treated as social security contributions in the U.S-Australia totalization agreement.
+Contributions to Australian superannuation funds are treated as social security contributions under the U.S.–Australia totalization agreement.
+Participation is compulsory.
+However, a super is not a public fund; it is privately managed.

-Unfortunately, the IRS has not provided much guidance on this hybrid plan.
-Most practitioners treat them as private pensions.
+The IRS has not provided much guidance on this hybrid plan.
+Most practitioners treat supers as private pensions.

 Social Security payments and other public pensions paid by one of the Contracting States to an individual who is a resident of the other Contracting State or a citizen of the United States shall be taxable only in the first-mentioned State.